jonasrosland/old-blog/_posts/2015-03-23-hello-world.md

 ---

 It's time to shake things up a bit.
 I've been blogging over at [pureVirtual.eu](http://purevirtual.eu) for 4.5 years (wow, it's been that long already?), and thought it was time for a refreshing change of scenery.
-The old blog will still live on for an indefinite amount of time or until I get bored of paying maintenance, and keep serving popular articles on VMware, EMC, Open Source, APIs and other stuff.
+The old blog will still live on and keep serving popular articles on VMware, EMC, Open Source, APIs and other stuff for an indefinite amount of time or until I get bored of paying maintenance.

 ## Why move?